 1.)
 There are Different Types of Dental Implants.

 Did you know that there are different types of dental implants?
-In addition to full-sized dental implants, our dental implant dentist also offers mini dental implants, all on four implants, all on six implants, and implant supported dentures.
+In addition to full-sized dental implants, our dental implant dentist also offers mini dental implants, all on six implants, and implant supported dentures.

 Mini dental implants can be placed in one appointment, which means you’ll be able to enjoy your new smile as soon as possible.
 Despite being smaller than traditional dental implants, mini implants are strong enough to support a denture right away.
 A mini dental implant has a ball at the end so your dental crown can snap into place.
 Your dental crown has a socket underneath, allowing the mini implant to form a secure attachment.

-If most or all of your teeth are gone, our dental implant dentist may recommend all on 4 (or 6) implants.
+If most or all of your teeth are gone, our dental implant dentist may recommend all on 6 implants.
 These replace an entire arch of teeth so you can smile with confidence.

 2.)
 Dental Implants Stop Bone Loss.